-The main difference between Bankruptcy and Rehabilitation is the existence of the business of the debtor and the repayment of debt to the creditors and the effect of the court's order including the protection granted under the law.
+- the existence of the business of the debtor;

+- the repayment of debt to the creditors;

+- the effect of the court's order; and

+- the protection granted under the law.

-The protection granted to the debtor against its creditors:
+The protection granted to the debtor against its creditors

 What kind of protection is granted? (e.g., the creditors may not enforce any court decision against the debtor's assets etc.)